 How?
 Let's use an employee wellness survey as an example.

 Blake's Beagle Rescue** also wants to check on employee well-being, but they take a different approach.
 First, they talk about what they want to learn from their employees.
-They decide that they want to know more about factors that may be contributing to an increase in turnover.
-Recent exit interviews suggest that health insurance, workload, and management issues may be the top factors.
+They want to know more about the factors contributing to an increase in turnover.
+Recent exit interviews suggest that health insurance, workload, and management issues may be at the top.
 The team decided to limit their survey questions to these three topics and include an open-ended section for additional comments.
 The 25-question survey has an 85% response rate.

-Blake's Beagle Rescue clearly identified the problem they were trying to solve by looking at employee well-being as it relates to turnover.
-As a result, they were able to narrow down their questions into a shorter survey that could be completed in a reasonable amount of time.
+Blake's Beagle Rescue has identified the problem they were trying to solve by looking at employee well-being as it relates to turnover.
+As a result, they narrowed down their questions into a shorter survey that could be completed in a reasonable amount of time.
 And as a bonus, they even created space for their employees to share additional concerns.

 Asking yourself how you are going to use your data in advance can help with two common survey hurdles: